-This video leads us through 5 facts that you may not know about military rations.
-It covers everything from WWII to the future.
+This video showcases five facts that may not be widely known about military rations, and covers everything from WWII to the future.

-Think you know what a C-ration is, the relation of SPAM to military rations or where rations will come from in the future?
-Watch the video and find out.
+Do you know what a C-ration is, or how SPAM relates to military rations?
+Where will rations come from in the future?
+Watch the video for the answer to these questions.

 Did you know that it wasn’t until 1944 that any effort was put into making rations taste even remotely appealing?
-Modern ration research began in 1936 with the founding of the Subsistence Research Laboratory in Chicago.
-They worked together with the American food industry to make rations that met four key criteria, nutritional adequacy, storage stability, military functionality, and sensory adaptability.
+Modern ration research began in 1936 with the founding of the Subsistence Research Laboratory in Chicago, Ill.
+They worked together with the American food industry to make rations that met four key criteria: nutritional adequacy, storage stability, military functionality, and sensory adaptability.

 By 1944, 90 percent of Hormel’s canned foods were shipped for government use.
-During WWII many manufacturers saw a lucrative opportunity with the food rations.
+During WWII, many manufacturers saw a lucrative opportunity with food rations.
 By early 1945, 60 percent of all Hormel’s products were consumed by U.S. troops.

-Popularly referred to as C-rations, the food that troops ate during the Vietnam War were really MCI’s.
-Troops were often in the battlefield for weeks at a time, so they all had experience cooking what they called C-rations.
-These were Meal Combat Individual Rations, which were introduced in 1958, as a replacement.
-These included new menu options designed to reduce monotony and for the troops to eat the entire ration in order to get all of the much-needed calories.
-However, they were barely any better than the C-rations, which is why they still called them C-rations.
+The food that troops ate during the Vietnam War was referred to as “C-rations” but were really Meal, Combat, Individual (MCI) rations — canned wet combat rations introduced in 1958 as a replacement to WWII-era rations.
+MCIs included new menu options designed to reduce monotony and for the troops to eat the entire ration in order to get all of the much-needed calories.
+However, they were hardly any better than the C-rations, which is why they were still called C-rations at the time.

 In the future, 3D printing may be used to create rations.
 Today, researchers are working to completely redesign rations for the troops.
 They call it future general-purpose operational rations.
 It tailors rations to specific parts of the world and producing food with 3D printers.
 This would include 24 different entrees and 150 additional items.